 GAP Courses: University Credit for Courses is Available

-Migration and Resettlement – Students will learn about the diverse people groups in the Central Valley of California through their migration history, culture and theology.
+Migration and Resettlement – Participants will learn about diverse people groups in the Central Valley of California through their migration story and cultural history with the goal of understanding practical ways of loving and supporting the immigrant community.

-Restorative Justice – Through practical applications within local communities, students will be introduced to the concept and principles of restorative justice including its historical and theological roots.
+Restorative Justice – Participants will be introduced to the concept and principles of restorative justice through practical mediation training, visiting advocates of restorative justice within the local justice system, and exploring its historical and theological roots.